cwindrow007/LiminalEscape/README.md

 * The Windows
 * Uncanny Households
 <br/>
-Note:These are subject to change and evolve
+Note: These are subject to change and evolve

 # What if I'm a speedrunner?
 Wonderful.
 We want to keep the integrity of speed running backrooms games for those and offer a feature of game modes.
 First off we will have a speedrun mode.